spattisson/zaproxy/Downloads.md

 The installers are built using a <a href='https://www.ej-technologies.com/products/install4j/overview.html'>multi-platform installer builder</a>.<br>
 The MacOS version includes Java 8 - you can use the Linux or Cross Platform versions if you do not want to download this.<br>
 For more information about this release see the <a href='https://github.com/zaproxy/zap-core-help/wiki/HelpReleases2_8_0'>release notes</a>.<br>
+The Linux Package is actually [2.8.1](https://github.com/zaproxy/zaproxy/releases/tag/v2.8.1) which was released to fix an [issue](https://github.com/zaproxy/zaproxy/issues/5526) that is known to affect Kali - some other Linux distributions may also be affected.
 <br>
 <h3>ZAP 2.8.0 Core</h3>